 Allow me to start a conversation.

 I (the new pastor) feel overwhelmed by the complicated issues in people’s lives.
 Yet I must appear to know enough to preserve my respect as the leader.
-So since I know the Bible, I appeal to my place of confidence and security.
+So since my strongest base of knowledge is of the Bible, I appeal to my place of confidence and security.
 I know I can speak authoritatively (or, so I think) about the Bible, so I reduce every problem to a spiritual issue and try to solve all matters with Scripture.

 Please do not misunderstand.
 I am committed to the Scriptures when rightly and fully applied in context.
 God speaks powerfully to the matters of this life both directly and in principle throughout Scripture.
 Wrongful uses of the Bible are my concern and what we must guard against.

-In hopes of protecting young leaders, we must invite them to learn more about potential sources behind behavior.
+In hopes of protecting young leaders, they should be instructed about potential sources behind behavior.
 If we can lead future pastors and counselors to more mature conclusions about sources, we can protect them from doing more damage than good.
 We can also protect them from wrongfully judging others in ways that lead to superficial solutions.

 With this goal in mind, I am beginning a series of posts to start a wider conversation.